rithmschool/react_curriculum/Unit-01/01-intermediate_react.md

 By the end of this chapter, you should be able to:

-- Validate properties of components using PropTypes
-- Compare and contrast different kinds of components
-- Understand the value and performance benefits of immutable data structures with react
+- Write more complex propTypes
-- Define what `context` is and how it can be used to solve complex issues with state management
+- Define what a higher order component is
+- Understand additional tools that can be added for react codebases

 ### PropTypes